 For over 20 years, Byrne-JAG funds have supported drug enforcement activities in Georgia via multijurisdictional drug task forces (MJDTF).
 Since 2005, Byrne allocations to states have fluctuated and the local law enforcement block grants have been eliminated.
 While Georgia's award was over \$13 million per year prior to 2005, since then awards have remained between \$9 million and \$5 million.
 In the past three years these funds have steadily declined, (since 2009, funds have been cut by almost 40%) directly affecting the ability for law enforcement agencies to continue their drug enforcement efforts.
 Correspondingly, MJDTF arrests have decreased by 61% and the number of people arrested for felony drug charges decreased by 24% in 2010.
 Other areas of drug task force productivity have also suffered due to the recent budget cuts.
-In the past three years, these continuous cuts have resulted in task force closures and, most recently, competitive funding by formula.
+In the past three years, these continuous cuts have resulted in task force closures last five years, Georgia's victim service providers and, most recently, competitive funding by formula.
 Since 2011, three CJCC-funded MJDTF's have ceased operations because they could no longer sustain their activity levels with the funding cuts.
-All three served mainly rural counties where they represented the only major drug crime enforcement in the area.
+All three served mainly rural counties where they represented the only major drug crime enforcement services funding may ultimately result in 17,570 in the area.